 A True Doors transformation in (Bendigo) Victoria, Australia.

-True Doors are decals for stimulating the wellbeing of seniors and people with special needs living in care facilities.
+True Doors decals improve quality of life for seniors and people with special needs living in care facilities.

 At the beginning of 2017 we began working with Carolyne Taplin, who was previously a facilitator for Alzheimer’s Australia and is an avid photographer.
 Carolyne is based in Bendigo, Victoria.